Home Contents Index Member Center Download Collect! Users Help

 Summary

-The CV11 Server engine available in Collect!
-Version 11.4.1.1 and newer enables you to insert records into your database through ODBC and SQL.
+The CV11 Server engine available in version 11.4.1.1 and newer enables you to insert records into your database through ODBC and SQL.
 Records from any SQL record type may be added.
 This includes Clients, Debtors, Contacts, Transactions, Attachments, Cosigners and more.
 You can use the CV11 Admin Tool to view the complete list of SQL record types in the "collect" database.

 You must construct your SQL queries to properly initialize all numeric fields in each record so that they are not filled with random digits when a new record is inserted into Collect!.